airqualityart/solving-aoc-puzzles/year-2022/README.md

   defensive programming to a minimum.
 For example, the solutions rely on the assumption that the input data files provided by _Advent of Code_ are well formed.

+* Starting with day 09's puzzle, I started using static external variables for the data that must be accessed by several functions, instead of passing these data as function arguments.
+Why?
+Because I feel that this approah is more KISS in this case.